Will Wasps Return To An Old Nest?

 Wasps nests have also been described as a fire risk because they are essentially just paper.
 Nests built over or close to ceiling lights should be considered for removal, but are often ignored, especially where you have no access to nests and would need to cut a hole in your ceiling to get to them.

-The main dangers we see related to old wasps nests are rarely discussed, so we have listed the top four dangers or redundant nests.
+The main dangers related to old nests are rarely discussed, so we have listed the top four dangers or redundant nests.

 - Unsafe Ceilings & Supporting Structures – Don’t fall through a ceiling.